 Like any other contract, a modification must meet certain elements to be enforceable.
 There must be an offer, an acceptance, and consideration.

 One party must suggest or "offer" that the existing terms of the contract be changed.
 An offered change can be minor or much more significant.
 In either case, the terms of the suggested change must be sufficiently clear so that both parties can understand what the change would be.
 If the suggested change is modified by the other party, it is considered a "counter-offer" for modification.

 Like with any other contract, the modification must be accepted.
 Acceptance must be to the terms of the offer, but can be written or verbal depending on the circumstances.
 Certain contracts may specify the exact way a contract modification must be accepted, so it is important to know the terms of your contract and comply with them.

-Both parties should gain some "value" from the agreed upon change to the contract.
+Both parties should gain some "value" from the agreed-upon change to the contract.
 This does not necessarily mean money has to change hands, but maybe the change is for convenience to one or both parties.
-This is sufficient consideration for enforceability of the modification.
+This is sufficient consideration for the enforceability of the modification.

 Enforcing a Contract Modification

 Contracts and any modifications to a contract are generally enforced in the same way.

 With written modifications, the terms of the written agreement are presented in court in order to prove their existence.
 The actual document used to modify the contract can be presented to the court or the jury in order to show what the agreement is, and how it changed the original contract.

 Written modifications are usually signed by both parties, and the presentation of these signatures is an important part of proving that the agreement was made and that both parties intended to be held accountable for those modifications.